System Filedrops

 ....

-The unexpected part of this, is that the actual from email address in this email is support@powerplant.com, which is the configured system email address for the LiquidFiles appliance at powerplant.com.
-The reason for this is that we want to make sure that burns@powerplant.com receives the message.
+The unexpected part of this, is that the actual from email address in this email is support@company.com, which is the configured system email address for the LiquidFiles appliance at company.com.
+The reason for this is that we want to make sure that john.doe@company.com receives the message.
 We have to make sure that the receiving mail server will accept the message:

-The last issue could be fixed in the mail server at powerplant.com, but probably not the first one.
+The last issue could be fixed in the mail server at company.com, but probably not the first one.
 We will save ourselves a lot of headache if we don't trust what the sending user has entered as their email address.